Online News Platforms (Regulation) Bill

 Overview

 This bill aims to introduce a voluntary regulatory system for small online news platforms in the UK.
-It focuses on establishing a code of conduct and a regulatory body to oversee these platforms, with the goal of improving journalistic standards and accountability.
+It seeks to improve journalistic standards and accountability by setting up a regulatory body and establishing an editors' code of conduct, but participation in the regulatory system is not mandatory.

 Description